Citizenship Attorneys in Fort Lauderdale

 - Live within the state where you are applying for at least three months

-- Be physically present for at least two and a half years before the date
+- Be physically present for at least two and a half years before the date of application

 - Display the ability to read, write and speak basic English

 - Pass a test in U.S. history and government

 - Demonstrate that you are a person of "good moral character," which includes not having been convicted of certain crimes

 - Be attached to the principles and ideals of the U.S. Constitution